-All students, faculty and staff who wish to park in campus parking lots during weekday business hours (Monday through Friday 7:00 a.m. to 5:00 p.m.) are required to purchase a parking permit.
+Faculty and Staff who wish to park in a campus parking lot on weekdays during the academic semesters (Monday through Friday 7:00 a.m. to 5:00 p.m.) are required to register their car and obtain a parking permit.
+Students who wish to park in a campus parking lot will need to purchase a parking tag (\$30/semester, \$60/year).
+The Campus Parking Policy provides detailed information.

 A parking permit provides access to campus parking lots but does not guarantee a parking space.